 Other types of rules and the analysis pipeline

 A programmer can also define tagging and segmentation rules.
-Rules of these types do not categorize or extract, but their results—tags and segments—can be exploited in categorization and extraction rules.
+Rules of these types do not categorize or extract, but their results—tag instances and segments—can be exploited in categorization and extraction rules.

 The rules evaluation order is: